Furnace Repair Checklist

 If your heating hasn’t kicked on within a few minutes, make sure it has electricity by switching the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heater may not have power.

 If you utilize a smart thermostat—such as one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Check the manufacturer’s website for help.
 If you aren’t able to get your Wi-Fi thermostat to operate, contact us at 706-695-7492 for heating and cooling service.

 Next, verify your breaker and furnace switch are on.

 - Look for your main electrical panel.
 If you aren’t sure where it is, look for a silver metal box in your basement, garage or closet.

 - Make certain that your hands and feet are dry before using the panel or breakers.

 - Locate the breaker titled “furnace” or “heat,” and double-check it’s switched “on.”
 If you discover a tripped breaker, it will be in the middle or “off” position.

-- Moving one hand, steadily turn the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t try to reset it and contact an expert from True Temp Heating & Air Inc at 706-695-7492 quickly.
+- Moving one hand, steadily turn the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact an expert from True Temp Heating & Air Inc at 706-695-7492 quickly.